Herniated Disc Treatment in Algonquin

 What Herniated Disc Exercises Can I Do?

-In addition to chiropractic care, your chiropractor may prescribe a regimen of exercises designed to reduce your pain levels and strengthen your muscles.
+In addition to chiropractic care, your chiropractor can have you on a regiment of exercises designed to reduce pain levels and strengthen your muscles.

-The exercises your chiropractor chooses for you will depend on your individual needs and abilities.
-All these exercises have a common goal, however.
+Each of the exercises might depend on your individual needs and abilities.
+These exercises have a common goal, however.

 Improve Your Posture